tlqtangok/perlcpp/README.md

 return 0;
 ```

-to build that, please run :  sh bld_cpp.sh
+to build that, please run :  sh bld_cpp.sh , remember on Windows, I recommend Strawberry Perl.
-(if one see error msg, please use c++11)
+use the g++ or gcc under Strawberry. (if one see error msg, please comment the first line and
+uncomment 2nd line to use C++11.)

+if lucky enough, check you GCC version, >=4.8 is recommend.

-if OK, file "interp" will be generated. run it.
-this will get following output:
+if everything is ok, a file "interp" will be generated. run it. this will get following output:

 $ ./interp